LTS4/seizure_eeg/README.rst

    - Data loading
    - Data transforms

-The first two steps are handled by :module:`seiz_eeg.preprocess`, whose parameters can be set in a yaml configuration file, or passed as cli arguments.
+The first two steps are handled by `seiz_eeg.preprocess`, whose parameters can be set in a yaml configuration file, or passed as cli arguments.
 By default, the module looks for a ``config.yaml`` file in the working directory, but another file can be specified with the `-c` option.
 A